New Normal: Frequent Catastrophic Flooding

 but that is true for the 20th century when climate statistics

 were compiled.
-As the climate warms and the wet or dry patterns
+As the climate warms and the locations of wet or dry regimes of

-how often a serious river flood of this magnitude might recur
+how often a serious river flood of this scale might recur

 in the 21st century.
 A new estimate (2) published